calliope-project/calliope/doc/user/building.rst

 Locations and links (``locations``, ``links``)
 ----------------------------------------------

 A model can specify any number of locations.
 These locations are linked together by transmission technologies.
-By consuming an energy carrier in one location and outputting it in another, linked location, transmission technologies allow resources to be drawn from the system at a different location from where they are brought into it.
+By consuming a carrier in one location and outputting it in another, linked location, transmission technologies allow resources to be drawn from the system at a different location from where they are brought into it.

 The ``locations`` section specifies each location: